Meet Our TT Pathways Instructors

 Engineering Kent Goodman - B.S.
 Mechanical Engineering SDSU, M.S.
 Mechanical Engineering CSUF, Mathematics Teaching Credential National University and CTE (Career Technical Education) Teaching Credential OCDE.
 He has developed IB Design Technology, Introduction to Design Technology and Mechatronics courses.
 He advises Troy's FIRST Robotics team.
 Prior to Troy he spent 5 years with Northrop Grumman's B2 Division and 7 years at TRW's Space and Technology Division in Mechanical Engineering.

 Mike Reid - B.S. in Applied Mathematics with Computer Science Emphasis and Teaching Credential from Chapman University, M.S. in Computer Science from Colorado State University.
 He has taught most levels of math, but now focuses on AP Computer Science, Mechatronics, and Internship.
 He has served as a reader for the College Board’s AP Computer Science Exam and also advises Troy's FIRST Robotics team.
-Prior to Troy he spent 9 years teaching math and computer science at University High School in Irvine.
+Mike is the Computer Science Department Chair.

 Governmental Leadership Commander William Lauper, US Navy (Retired) - BS Political Science, University of Wisconsin-Madison; MA John Glenn College of Public Affairs.
 He was commissioned through NROTC at the University of Wisconsin and retired from the Navy after 20 years as a Surface Warfare Officer.
 Sea assignments include USS COMSTOCK (LSD 45), USS ZEPHYR (PC 8), USS CARTER HALL (LSD 50), and three tours in USS BOXER (LHD 4).
 Shore assignments include teaching college Navy ROTC at The Ohio State University and Associate Professor of Naval Science at the University of Minnesota.
 Most recently, he served as Senior Naval Science Teacher at Martin Luther King High School in Riverside where he established a national challenge qualifying SeaPerch program, platinum tier CyberPatriot program, and National Academic Quiz Tournament qualifying academic team.
 He is also a National Director of the U.S. Navy League and President of the Inland Empire Council.